 - Do not use too many technical jargons.

 Comprehensive Tips for Career Episode Report for the Engineers Australia

 - You should opt for the appropriate career core occupational category which matches with your experience in your engineering career.

-- After you have understood the EA list of competencies of the engineering category that you have chosen and the objective of the CEs, you can easily come up with the prominent engineering events of your career in sync meeting the requirements and you can pen down your CEs around the core necessities.
+- After you have understood the EA list of competencies of the engineering category that you have chosen and the objective of the CEs, you can easily come up with the prominent engineering events of your career in sync with the requirements.
+Then, you can pen your CEs around the core necessities.

 - This CE report will create the impression of your whole engineering career in the mind of your assessor.
 So, you must be careful, thorough and specific to highlight your capabilities.

-- You must weave your CEs on your personal career span and the details must be such that you can evidentially substantiate them with proofs.
+- You must weave your CEs around your personal career span and you must be able to substantiate all the details you mention with proofs and evidence.

-- You must refer the CDR examples as references only and should not use the ideas from them to fill into your CEs.
-The EA has strict rules against plagiarism and may ‘ban’ on you for one year.
+- You must refer to the CDR examples only as references and should not use the ideas from them to fill into your CEs.
+The EA has strict rules against plagiarism and may ‘ban’ you for one year.